QuantumAI4Bio/AdaptiveFlow-VS/tutorials/tutorial-2-vfvs-2.0-on-slurm/introduction.md

 7. [How the ATG primary screen is started](../tutorial-1-vfvs-2.0-on-aws/running-the-atg-primary-screen.md)
 8. [How the ATG primary screen is postprocessed](../tutorial-1-vfvs-2.0-on-aws/postprocessing-the-output-data.md)

-This tutorial covers the basic functionality of VFVS 2.0.
+This tutorial covers the basic functionality of AFVS.
 Further information regarding specific aspects of VFVS can be found in the [documentation](https://app.gitbook.com/o/-LNuBCz49KX3ym-BKSfI/s/5gQohH1mDa6hgZMywzds/).

 ## The Target